Safeguarding and Child Protection

 All staff receive annual update training on the PREVENT DUTY which aims to eradicate radicalisation.

-Advice for parents about keeping pupils safe online can be downloaded below.
+Advice for parents about keeping pupils safe online can be downloaded from the links to the right.